High Speed Sailing Transforms Crew Transfers

 Hybrid

-Keen industry appeal is invoked by the twin axe bow FCS 2710, a catamaran that offers capabilities that fit offshore supply at a bit smaller scale.
+The twin axe bow FCS 2710 is a catamaran that offers capabilities that fit offshore supply at a slightly smaller scale, and it has attracted keen industry appeal.
 In particular, the offshore wind industry embraces the possibilities offered by this vessel.
 Also on this vessel, the axe bow design enables fast sailing on rough seas.
-As any catamaran, the hull offers good stability.
-In their commitment towards sustainability, in line with the objectives of the global offshore wind domain, Damen Shipyards have developed next to the fuel-efficient diesel powered FCS 2710, the FCS 2710 Hybrid.
-With a length of 26.8 meters and a beam of 10.5 meters, the vessel can take 26 passengers, offers additional 90 square meters of deck area and can reach speeds up to 25 knots.
+As with any catamaran, the hull offers good stability.
+In their commitment towards sustainability, in line with the objectives of the global offshore wind domain, Damen Shipyards has developed next to the fuel-efficient diesel-powered FCS 2710 - the FCS 2710 Hybrid.
+With a length of 26.8 meters and a beam of 10.5 meters, the vessel can take 26 passengers, offers an additional 90 square meters of deck area and can reach speeds of up to 25 knots.
 A 232 kWh battery pack allows sailing with zero emissions in port and within the offshore wind farm.
 The generators and main engines are quite fuel efficient even without the electric support and all comply to IMO tier III emission standards.

 Change

 Damen is set to revolutionize the offshore crew transfer market with their fleet of fast and efficient vessels.
 This fleet offers a viable alternative for helicopters.
-Improvement of safety, reduction of cost and increased efficiency are the pillars of how Damen together with its partners will change this market with the “flagship” FCS 7011 soon demonstrating her potential to the offshore energy market.
+Improvement of safety, reduction of cost and increased efficiency are the pillars of how Damen and its partners will change this market, with the “flagship” FCS 7011 soon demonstrating her potential to the offshore energy market.

+This content appears courtesy of Damen.
+All of the Damen Fast Crew Supply models can be reviewed online at www.damen.com.